7 Reasons Why You Should Start Your Business in Cyprus

 3. Property Rental Market

 This sector is booming in Cyprus.
 If you have the required capital to build an office complex in any business district in Cyprus, you will surely reap huge returns on your investment.
-And even though this type of investment is for a long term, you can still recoup your capital within a short period of time.
+And even though this type of investment is for the long term, you can still recoup your capital within a short period of time.

 4. Tourism